English 112 - emergency number

 The all-clear signal

-When the danger has passed, this is signalled with a 30-40 second-long signal.
+When the danger has passed, this is signaled with a 30 second-long signal.

 Are you in the process of learning Swedish?

-At www.sosalarm.se/utbildningsmaterial/ you will find material where you can learn more about the emergency number 112.
-Here you can learn about how the emergency number 112 works, when to call the information number 113 13, and what kind of help you can receive via Vårdguiden on 1177 and the police non-emergency number 114 14.
+You find educational material in Swedish where you learn more about the emergency number 112: how the emergency number 112 works, when to call the information number 113 13, and what kind of help you can receive via Vårdguiden on 1177 and the police non-emergency number 114 14.

-This webpage is a collaboration with Your Europe.
-Find more information on youreurope.eu.
+This webpage is a collaboration with Your Europe

 Senast uppdaterad